-If you or a loved one was injured in a Peoria car accident, we invite you to discuss your case with one of our Peoria car accident attorneys without any cost or obligation on your part.
+If you or a loved one suffered injuries in a Peoria car accident, we encourage you to discuss your case with one of our Peoria car accident attorneys without any cost or obligation on your part.
 Our office represents injured people exclusively and only charges a fee when there is a recovery for you.
 Contact our Peoria car accident attorneys today.